-Thursday: Read Isaiah 59:16-20 and Hebrews 10:7.
-We often speak of the "ministry of presence," that is, when one Christian simply visits another for the purpose of "just being there" by their side in their troubles.
-Their bodily presence makes all the difference.
-Now, add to that picture the presence of one with us when there is no one else able or willing to stand by our side!?
-How we value such a solitary visitor to our bedside or in our time of need!
+We often speak of the "ministry of presence."
+When one Christian simply visits another for the purpose of "just being there" by their side in their troubles, their bodily presence makes all the difference.
+Now, add to that picture the presence of one with us when there is no one else able or willing to stand by our side!
+How we value such a solitary visitor to our bedside or in our time of need.
 But what if there is no one?
-What if, in the hospital room; the battlefield; the law-court, at the family fireside: are all empty!?
-No one there to help us as orphans and take us in!
+What if, in the hospital room, the battlefield, the law-court, at the family fireside, all is empty, no one there to help us as orphans and take us in?
 That was the horror recorded by the prophets, in places such as Isaiah 59:16, where even God Himself is described as amazed by the complete absence of any "body" to stand and intercede for man in his plight.
-That is why the "body of Jesus" being born at Bethlehem is such good news!
+That is why the body of Jesus being born at Bethlehem is such good news!
 No other arm to lean upon until Christ came for us.
 Now there is One, with a real nature like ours, who will never leave!

-Meditate and Pray: Ask God to enable you, by faith, to enter into the joy of hearing the real, physical, human voice of God's Son, when He came into the world, saying (Heb.
-10:7) "Behold, I have come..."!
+Meditate and Pray: Ask God to enable you, by faith, to enter into the joy of hearing the real, physical, human voice of God's Son, when He came into the world, saying, (Heb.
+10:7), "Behold, I have come..."!
 There is nothing so comforting as the real, bodily intercession of this One Jesus, who truly stands in our place, and walks with us through all the dark trials of this world!
 Hymn # 402 helps express this comfort so well: